On This Page:

 Citizens' Oversight Committee Meeting Scheduled

-The fourth Citizens' Oversight Committee meeting of the 2013-2015 term will be held on Tuesday, August 6, 2013.
+The seventh Citizens' Oversight Committee meeting of the 2013-2015 term will be held on Tuesday, May 6, 2014.
 All meeting agendas and minutes, when approved, are available below.
 All meetings are held at the following address:

 Citizens' Oversight Committee Meeting Agendas and Minutes